Quizz1Cal/Learning-Java/README.md

 # Lecture Questions/Misc Notes
 - Use hackerrank, codecademy, codesignal for practice problems
-- He will use questions from the grok to test us in midsem
 - Revise arrays, Comparable<T>
 - PUBLIC AND STATIC ARE DEFAULT? (it was in a lecture)
 - So local variables don't have defaults, but instance (class) variables do